 A further avenue for early-game study that can be extremely effective is XG-supported deliberate practice.
-Choose a particular opening scenario -- an opening move that you favor, or perhaps a particular opening reply -- and play it out repeatedly against XG, going only 3 or 4 moves deep into the game, or until the position resolves itself by a player anchoring, or achieving a strong blitzing or priming position.
+Choose a particular opening scenario - an opening move that you favor, or perhaps a particular opening reply - and play it out repeatedly against XG, going only 3 or 4 moves deep into the game, or until the position resolves itself by a player anchoring, or achieving a strong attacking or priming position.
 For example, perhaps you like to make your 2-point with an opening 64.
-Are you sure you're following up that play effectively?

-In XG, you'd choose "Setup Position" and set up the board having made your 2point.
-Then put your opponent "On Roll" and ready for "Cube Action" (rather than checker play).
-Next copy the position to your clipboard by pressing Ctrl-C (or CMD-C on a Mac).
-Under the 'Setup' menu, choose the "Play from Position" option and select an XG opponent for the Top Player.
-Finally, down at the bottom of the window, set the "Mode" to "Coaching."
+Are you sure you're following up on that play effectively?
+In XG, you'd choose Setup Position and set up the board, having made your 2-point.
+Then put your opponent On Roll and ready for Cube Action (rather than checker play).
+Next, copy the position to your clipboard by pressing Ctrl-C (or CMD-C on a Mac).
+Under the Setup menu, choose the Play from Position option and select an XG opponent for the Top Player.
+Finally, down at the bottom of the window, set the Mode to Coaching.

-As you play out the game, your plays will be evaluated and errors will be highlighted in the transcription window at left.
+As you play out the game, your plays will be evaluated, and errors will be highlighted in the transcription window on the left.
 Now you will get the immediate feedback you need to work on your follow-up plays.

-'Taskmaster' Quizzing
+Taskmaster Quizzing

-While I hope this lesson can be useful on its own, it is meant to accompany and introduce my Backgammon Taskmaster quizzing file, which can be downloaded from the NEBC website:
+While I hope this lesson can be useful on its own, it is meant to accompany and introduce my Backgammon Taskmaster quizzing file, which can be downloaded from the NEBC website.